|

 passenger waiting areas.

-A BRT system combines a simple route layout, frequent service,
+A BRT system combines a simple route layout, frequent service, limited

-and integration with land use policy. ~ from the Vision 2020 Glossary
+integration with land use policy. ~ from the Vision 2020 Glossary

 |